davidverweij/csv2docx/README.md

 To try out this template, use - or add some lines to - the example_data.csv.
 Then, run

      python docx-csv-mailmerge.py example_data.csv example_template.docx ";"

-## Bonus
-Use [docx2pdf](https://github.com/AlJohri/docx2pdf) to batch convert the generated .docx documents into .pdfs.
-In my experience, I had to run docx2pdf once, grant access to Microsoft Word, and could then run the whole batch nicely.
-I first moved all generated .docx to a folder to use the folder-batch from docx2pdf easily.

-I might turn this together into a bash script in the future.

-# TODO
-- Test on a Windows Machine